Namrah-99/DSA-in-JS/data-structures/linked list/types/singly-linked-list.md

   - deleteFromBeginning removes the node at the start of the linked list.
   - deleteFromEnd removes the node at the end of the linked list.
   - deleteNode removes a node with a specific value from the linked list.
+  - deleteAtPosition removes a node at a specific position in linked list.